-Children will most likely need a smaller size violin, here is a helpful link for selecting the right size.
+Children will most likely need a smaller size violin, here is a helpful link for selecting the right size, or if you visit a violin shop, a specialist can help you select the proper size.
 Kids will also need a shoulder rest, these come in sizes that are appropriate to the size of the violin.

 When buying, how much should I spend?